 Academic Center for Excellence (ACE)

-The Academic Center for Excellence provides the academic support service designed to assist all Goucher students.
-We believe that each student has the ability to learn and to complete successfully the work at Goucher College.
-We facilitate this process by helping students develop from their current skill level and by providing strategies and services to promote academic success.
-ACE is located in Froelicher Hall, next to the Thormann International Technology and Media Center.
+The Academic Center for Excellence provides academic support services, such as by helping students develop their current skill level and providing strategies and services to promote academic success.
+ACE is in the Academic Center at Julia Rogers.
 Office hours are Monday through Friday, 9 a.m. to 5 p.m.

 Computing Services can help you open an e-mail account and give you your voice-mail password.
 You must bring your Goucher ID with you.
 If you have any questions you may call the Computer Support Help Desk at 410-337-6322.